haoxing-du/ToyFlow/README.md

 # Part 3

 Now, we are going to run the scripts in parallel using the Perlmutter supercomputer!
-We emply data parallelization using the [Horovod](https://github.com/horovod/horovod) library to split the data used during training between multiple GPUs.
+We employ data parallelization using the [Horovod](https://github.com/horovod/horovod) library to split the data used during training between multiple GPUs.

-To do so we are going to use the script ```toy_paralle.py``` that implements a couple of additional features besides the parallel training.
-Check it out and compare with the ```toy_conditional.py``` scripts to see the differences.
+To do so we are going to use the script ```toy_parallel.py``` that implements a couple of additional features besides the parallel training.
+Check it out and compare with the ```toy_conditional.py``` script to see the differences.

 A new feature is the implementation of convolutional neural networks as the backbone of the FFJORD implementation.
 Try out different examples by running the script and changing the parameter ```model_name``` to the available implementations: ```moon, mnist, calorimeter``` and running.

 ```bash
 python train_paralle.py --model_name moon
 ```
+Individual settings for each dataset are now defined inside dedicated ```config*.json``` files.
+Take a look at each of them and identify what the parameters represent within the script.

 All implementaions should run out of the box and give you similar distributions as the ones we looked before.
-For the calorimeter implementation however there are not yet any distributions defined, which observables are useful to compare the performance of the flow model?
+For the calorimeter implementation however there are not yet any distributions defined.
+Which observables are useful to compare the performance of the flow model?

 Up to now we always used a single GPU during training.
 Let's scale this up and test how the different implementations behave as we try to use **16** GPUs at a time!